lblod/app-lpdc-digitaal-loket/migration-scripts/tests-shacl/instances-concepts/questions.md

   a lpdcExt:InstancePublicService ;
   dc:title """title-nl"""@nl ;
   dc:title """title-fr"""@fr ;
-= > which is correctlty validated => how to allow multiple language strings ?
+= > which is correctly validated => how to allow multiple language strings ?
 => @see : https://www.w3.org/TR/shacl/#LanguageInConstraintComponent
 - and https://www.w3.org/TR/shacl/#UniqueLangConstraintComponent
 - when validating a turtle file, and you for instance have a concept -> you have to provide this data as well in the turtle file (at least the type ...)